Epigenome5mC/Final-Project/README.md

 ### 3. Creating your directory.

-#### By using your own data.
+#### This is for your own data.
 With this command, you can add a path directly from your computer.
 ```
 baseDir <- file.path("~/Desktop/HypNorEPIC")
 ```